 For recipients under 55 years old, the maximum we can top up to Special Account is:

-Current Full Retirement Sum (FRS) – Special Account (SA) savings – Amount withdrawn from SA for investments
+Current Full Retirement Sum (FRS) – existing Special Account (SA) savings – Amount withdrawn from SA for investments

 Note: Amount withdrawn from SA for investments refers to net SA savings withdrawn under CPF Investment Scheme (CPFIS) for investments that have not been completely disposed of.